-They can help with quicker pay outs.
-When you hit a campaign typically cash flow will become an issue and they can speed up payouts, this has kept me afloat multiple times
+- They can help with quicker pay outs.
+When you hit a campaign, typically cash flow will become an issue, and they can speed up payouts.
+Fast payouts have kept me afloat multiple times.

-They take some of the risk out of working with advertisers.
-I have been stiffed by an advertiser before, they simply didn’t pay me what they owed me.
-In most cases the affiliate network will pay you even if they get stiffed
+- They take some of the risk out of working with advertisers or vendors.
+I have been stiffed by an advertiser before; they did not pay me what they owed me.
+In most cases the Affiliate Network will pay you even if they get stiffed.

-The main issue is they are taking a % usually in the range of 10-20% of the conversion payout.
+The main issue is they are taking a percentage, usually in the range of 10-20% of the conversion payout.

-You might be thinking I should just try and go direct to the advertiser and make 10-20% more?
+One question I get often is, "Should I just try and go direct to the advertiser and make 10-20% more?"
+Whoa, hold your horses.

 4. Running Direct instead of with an Affiliate Network

-Back in 2016 I was killing it with student loan debt consolidation and was trying to get higher payouts out on a pay per call campaign
+In 2016, I was killing it with student loans, and I was trying to get higher payouts out on a pay-per-call campaign (PPC).

-I found a direct advertiser through a Facebook group and was getting a nice higher payout with weekly direct deposits, then around New Years I remember him falling a bit behind on paying me.
+I found a direct advertiser through a Facebook group and received a nice higher payout with weekly direct deposits.
+Around New Years, I remember him falling a bit behind on paying me.

-Next thing you know he was $18,000 in the hole with me and I never ended up getting paid.
+Next thing you know, he was $18,000 in the hole with me, and I never ended up getting paid.
+Talk about getting stiffed!

-I tried lawyers, collections, I even had one of my UFC buddies, a 6’2” built black dude with a mohawk show up in a tank at his house in Orange Country.
-Nothing worked, and I still have not been paid…
+I tried lawyers, collections and even had one of my UFC buddies, a 6’2” well-built dude with a mohawk show up in a tank at his house in Orange Country.
+Nothing worked!
+I still haven't seen a dime of that $18K.

-I have had cases, more than once, when an advertiser stopped paying the affiliate network and end the end the network ate it and still paid me.
+I had had cases more than once when an advertiser stopped paying the Affiliate Network, and in the end, the Affiliate Network ate the loss but still paid me.

-At this stage of this journey I would stick to affiliate networks.
-If you hit some big campaigns and are profiting 4 figures plus a day then maybe consider going direct, but remember the risks I have explained above
+At this stage of this journey, I would stick to Affiliate Networks.
+If you hit some big campaigns and are profiting four figures plus a day, consider going direct, but remember the risks I have explained above.

-They can get you increased payout or pay bump we call it
+- They can get you increased payout or pay bump as we call it

 Let’s talk about the pay bump.

-For the most party most offers are on multiple networks around and you can do a little research on offervault.com and which networks have certain offers.
+Most big offers are on multiple networks, and you can do a little research on offervault.com and see which networks have certain offers.

-We have found that in many cases Network A is paying $32 for the Exact same offer that Network B is paying $35 on.
+In many cases, we have found that Network A is paying $32 for the same offer that Network B has for a $35 payout.

-In many cases you can ask them to match or make sure the offer is in fact the exact same advertiser, landing page, etc
+Oftentimes, you can ask them to match or make sure the offer is, in fact, the same advertiser, landing page, etc.

-If you are a good affiliate then more than likely they will want to maintain your business and “work with you” for a compromise.
+If you are a good affiliate, they will likely want to maintain your business and “work with you” to compromise.

 Don’t expect bumps if you are a newbie, but it never hurts to ask.

-Next, is my personal favorite when my affiliate manager gives me a tip on a hot offer and we go on to crush it.
-It’s a great feeling a win for both us, the affiliate manager, and the advertiser
+Next, is my personal favorite.
+When my affiliate manager gives me a tip on a hot offer and we go on to crush it, It’s a great feeling, a win for all of us, the affiliate manager, the advertiser, and me!

 Are you seeing how this can benefit everyone?